garcias/ubd-notes/templates.md

 ### Performance expectations

-What authentic tasks will demonstrate facets of understanding?
+What authetic tasks will demonstrate facets of understanding?
 What criteria can you apply consistently and meaningfully?

 ### Other evidence